JampaUchoa/the-art-of-engineering-management/chapter-1_should-you.md

 ### Meetings

 There will be many meetings, but you get used to them.
-Meetings are dreadful for engineers because they must unwind and reenter the focus zone.
+Meetings are dreadful for engineers because they must unwind and re-enter the focus zone.
 However, as a manager, the meetings are the work we attend so the engineers can avoid them.

 You will also have a say in attending meetings and can choose not to when you think you are not critical.
 You also have the power (and the responsibility) to make your team meetings more effective.

 ### Should the manager still code?

 You will still code, but not as much as you would like.
-Some days, you will want to go there to do the wrok yourself.
+Some days, you will want to go there to do the work yourself.
 Sometimes, you will also know it would be faster if you did it.
 Giving to that urge is the most common mistake of newer managers.
 Your role is not an engineering addition but a force multiplier.

-Your deliveries should be outside the sprint delivery because problems may require you to deprioritize your other work to resolve them.
+Your deliveries should be outside the sprint delivery because problems may require you to deprioritize your other tasks to resolve them.
 Since multiple engineers will be coding, this can be the first thing you can drop, but if you drop sprint work, you will block someone.

 ## The Ugly